wolfoo2931/linkedrecords/Readme.md

 - Attribute.get function should use a distributed semaphore when processing a changeset for a given variable
 - When the session expires, redirect the user to the same path he was before the login flow.
 Currently the user just comes back to the main page.
 - In ServerSideEvents implement a joinCluster method dispatch changes to other server instances so they can inform their clients

+-> All documents

+User
+Team
+Document

+documents can be read by users dcouments can be modfied by users user can be part of a team